Surgical Workflow Recognition: from Analysis of Challenges to Architectural Study: Introduction

 \subsection{Related Work}

 The analysis of the internal surgical workflow is an ongoing research topic~\cite{Padoy2012} that gained additional attention with the introduction of convolutional neural networks (CNNs) for computer vision tasks~\cite{Twinanda2017}.
 The basic building blocks of such approaches consisted of a frame-level method in combination with a temporal method to analyze the temporal context.
-Even though the frame-level methods got upgraded to more recent architectures~\cite{Bodenstedt2017},~\cite{Jin2018} with more learning capabilities the majority of research tried to improve the results with more capable temporal models such as Recurrent Neural Networks (RNNs)\cite{Twinanda2017a}.
+Even though the frame-level methods got upgraded to more recent architectures~\cite{Bodenstedt2017,Jin2018} with more learning capabilities, the majority of research tried to improve the results with more capable temporal models such as Recurrent Neural Networks (RNNs)~\cite{Twinanda2017a}.
 Jin et al.~\cite{Jin2020} used Long short-term memory (LSTM) Networks~\cite{Bodenstedt2017} to temporally refine the surgical phase results with the prediction of the surgical tool and showed that both tasks profited from this combination.
 Czempiel et al.~\cite{10.1007/978-3-030-59716-0_33} proposed to replace the frequently used LSTMs with a multi-stage temporal convolution network (TCN)~\cite{Farha} analyzing the long temporal relationships more efficiently.
-Additionally, attention-based transformer architectures~\cite{Vaswani2017} have been proposed~\cite{Gao2021} \cite{czempiel2021opera} to refine the temporal context even further and increase model interpretability. \\ \textbf{Fair Evaluation} One of the biggest challenges in this domain is the limited benchmarking between existing methods.
-New architectures are proposed every year, which incrementally improve performance.
-However, tracing improvements back to each fundamental architectural change remains a challenge.
-Researchers have to choose from a plethora of additional settings and methods that can influence the results such as data augmentation, choice of optimizers, learning rate schedules, or even dataset splits.
-For 2-stage architectures, this comparison gets even more challenging, as the proposed architectural change might be limited to Stage 2.
-However, the quality of the extracted features in Stage 1 is essential for the overall prediction.
-The final results generated in the Stage 2 architecture always rely on both parts.
-Additionally, averaging the metrics can be done on a phase- or video-level, complicating the comparison between models.
-Finally, the publicly available datasets are small and therefore results are less likely to generalize well to unseen data.
-Therefore, the conclusions we get can be misleading or only applicable to a particular dataset.
-A very effective way to make a comparison fair for all participants is through the creation of challenges with an unpublished test set that is used to evaluate all submissions.
-The computer-assisted intervention community releases different challenges every year, beginning with the M2CAI Miccai workflow challenge~\cite{Twinanda2017} in 2016,~\cite{Stauder2016} and the introduction of the Endovis\footnote[1]{http://endovissub-workflow.grand-challenge.org} grand challenges in 2017.
-Since then many different Endovis challenges on surgical workflow recognition have been conducted including the SensorOR, Cataracts workflow, MISAW~\cite{Huaulme2021} and HeiChole~\cite{Wagner2021} challenges.
-We strongly believe that challenges are a fundamental tool to identify the best solution for a surgical workflow task.
-However, even in public challenges the choice of learning strategies, learning rates, frameworks, optimizers vary among participants making the impact of each methodological advancement hard to identify.
-Nevertheless, architectural studies can provide additional insights to identify the methodological advancements in a structured way.
-To this end, we conduct a fair and objective evaluation on multiple architectures for both Stages 1 and 2.
-We evaluate the various architectural components on two datasets for internal and external surgical workflow recognition.
+Additionally, attention-based transformer architectures~\cite{Vaswani2017} have been proposed~\cite{Gao2021,czempiel2021opera} to refine the temporal context even further and increase model interpretability. \\